GAMS-dev/gamspy/docs/user/basics/parameter.rst

 always be kept aware of all the assumptions made during data manipulation in order to be able to reproduce the results of a study.

 This chapter deals with the data type *parameter*.
-Data for *parameters* can be enetered in scalar and in list oriented format.
+Data for *parameters* can be entered in scalar and in list oriented format.